 In working with me, couples learn things they never knew.
 They find out what scientific research shows us to be the basis of lasting happiness in a healthy intimate partnership.
 Partners then understand one another better and learn tools to turn things around.
 And they start feeling their love for each other again.
 Continue reading

-When a couple functions securely, their love and friendship grows stronger with time.
-They maximize shared happiness and minimize distress.
-In secure functioning, things feel fair, equal, just and sensitive.
+When a couple functions securely, love and satisfaction grow with time.
+Shared happiness is maximized and distress is minimized.
+Things feel fair, equal, just and sensitive.
 Riffs get quickly repaired.
-Past upsets do not linger on as negative memories.
+Past upsets do not linger as negative memories.
 Continue reading

 What’s the difference between couples who share long term happiness and those who don’t?
 In a word, they know how to repair.
 All partners go in and out of synch and can occasionally be at odds.
 How this gets handled makes all the difference.